Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Loan term.
-A variable-rate car loan with a longer term means there’s more time for your rate to increase, which ups the risk of ending up with high monthly repayments that are difficult to afford.
+A variable-rate car loan with a longer term means there’s more time for your rate to increase, which increases the risk of ending up with high monthly payments that are difficult to afford.

 - State of the economy.
 If the prime rate is expected to rise in the coming months, you might want to opt for a fixed rate.
 On the other hand, if the economy’s hit a slump and the prime rate is expected to decrease, you might save with a variable rate.

-What are the different types of car loans with a variable rate?
+What types of car loans have a variable rate?

 - New car loans.
 Lenders tend to offer lower rates across the board for new vehicles, since these cars offer something more valuable to the lender should you default.